ritza-co/CodeCapsules/codeCapsulesMisc/GettingStartedTuts/react/react.md

 ![install&authorize](images/authorize_cc.png)

 After authorizing, Code Capsules will be able to deploy the React application.
 All that's left to deploy the application is to create a [Capsule](https://codecapsules.io/docs/faq/what-is-a-capsule).
-This Capsules will act as a storage space for the React application.
+This Capsule will act as a storage space for the React application.

 ## Create the Capsule